 Mothers' mission to bring adult changing tables to Minnesota State Fair comes to pass

-FALCON HEIGHTS, Minn. -- It could very likely be the most important new item at this year's fair.
+FALCON HEIGHTS, Minn. -- It could very likely be the most important new item at this year's Minnesota State Fair.

 If you look around the fair, there are a lot of people who use wheelchairs and many have nowhere to use the restroom in privacy.
 But while there are changing tables for kids, until now older kids or adults have had to be changed on the ground.